-To control tree branches growing towards or overhanging structures, such as roofs, gutters, fence lines, service and power lines.
+To control tree branches growing towards or overhanging structures, such as roofs, gutters, fence lines and power lines.
 When undertaking maintenance pruning to deliver adequate clearance of property, we also aim to maintain the health and shape of your trees.

-This involves removing diseased, injured, dying or dead branches to maintain the health and longevity of your trees.
-If dead branches are not removed, particularly those overhanging your home, they pose a serious safety risk.
+This involves removing dead, dying and damaged branches to reduce the likelihood of branch failure.
+If hazardous branches are not removed, particularly those overhanging high use areas, they may pose a serious safety risk.

-Generally carried out if branch’s or stems are heavy and overextended, using branch end pruning and formative pruning techniques; while retaining the natural shape of the tree whilst reducing the amount of pruning wounds and overall stress to the tree.
-We recommend this corrective measure to reduce the risk of branch and/or whole-tree failure.
+Generally carried out if branch’s or stems are heavy and overextended, using branch end pruning and formative pruning techniques; while retaining the natural shape and balance of the tree.
+We recommend this corrective measure to reduce the risk of branch, stem and/or whole-tree failure.

 Canopy reduction pruning reduces the overall size and spread of a tree’s canopy whilst retaining its natural shape.
 This type of pruning is useful for trees on their way to becoming too large for their environment, to reduce stresses (leverage) on branch/stem attachments, and for overall aesthetics.

-Formative pruning of trees will ensure your tree has the best chance to reach its full potential in terms of structure, canopy coverage and overall health.
-This includes removing or suppressing defects, such as included unions, crossing branches, heavy/overextended branches, codominant stems, epicormic growth.
+Formative pruning of trees will ensure your tree has the best chance to reach its full potential in terms of structure, form, canopy coverage and overall health.
+This includes removing or suppressing defects, such as included stems, crossing branches, heavy/overextended branches, co-dominant stems and epicormic growth, etc.

-Removing selected internal growth, often used to allow more sunlight and create a more open canopy.
+Removing selected internal growth, often used to allow more sunlight penetration and create a more open canopy.
 This is especially important for trees growing on a property with restricted space or in an environment where you’d like to have more sun reaching the area under the tree for plants or lawn.
 Done by evenly removing duplicate and crossing branches.

-Increasing the height of the main crown line above the ground by removing/decreasing the length the lowest branches to the main trunk.
-This can improve clearance for vehicles and pedestrians, as well as improving the overall appearance of your trees.
+Increasing the height of low canopy above the ground or above structures by removing or uplifting the lowest branches.
+This can improve clearance for vehicles, pedestrians and houses, as well as improving the overall appearance of your trees.